Disclaimer: I do not own any of the characters or scenes that you recognize, nor do I gain anything financially by writing about them.

-"No, sir, nothing at all.
+He shook his head, "No, sir.
 I seek knowledge simply for the sake of the knowledge itself.
-Perhaps you remember it was often suggested that I would have made a good Ravenclaw?"
-Regulus asked evasively.
+It was often suggested that I would have made a good Ravenclaw."

-"Yes, of course I remember.
-Professor Flitwick was especially put out not to have had you in his house.
-However, Mr. Black, I feel it prudent to tell you that there are means to protect you, should you find that your loyalties have shifted," Dumbledore tried again.
+"Yes, I remember.
+Professor Flitwick was especially put out not to have had you in his house, however, I feel it prudent to tell you that there are means to protect you, should you find that your loyalties have shifted," Dumbledore tried again.
 He very much wanted to find out what had triggered this meeting.
 The Black family was notoriously secretive and it was obvious that its youngest member was hiding something.

-"That won't be necessary, sir.
-That was not what this meeting was about," Regulus answered as he stood and made his way towards the door.
+"That was not what this meeting was about," Regulus assured him as he stood and made his way towards the door.
 "I appreciate you entertaining my questions this evening.
 Good night, sir," Regulus bid him as he left the office rather abruptly.